sidc321/Rforestry/Python/README.md

 ## This is an experimental fork of Rforestry, for the package repo, see (https://github.com/forestry-labs/Rforestry)

-## Rforestry: Random Forests, Linear Trees, and Gradient Boosting for Inference and Interpretability
+## random_forestry: Random Forests, Linear Trees, and Gradient Boosting for Inference and Interpretability

 Sören Künzel, Theo Saarinen, Simon Walter, Sam Antonyan, Edward Liu, Allen Tang, Jasjeet Sekhon